Stefan Dimle

-Stefan Dimle (born 7 June 1967 in Köping, Sweden) is the bass player in the progressive band Morte Macabre and he is a former member of Landberk and Paatos.
+Stefan Dimle (born 7 June 1967 in Köping, Sweden) is the bass player in the progressive band Morte Macabre and a former member of Landberk and Paatos.
 He is the driving force in the company Mellotronen who also is the organiser of the floating rock festival named the Melloboat which are held aboard the ship Galaxy.
 Mellotronen runs the community Mello-Club at a café in Stockholm.

 Career

 During the 1980s Stefan Dimle was a member of several local rock bands in his former hometown Borlänge.
 One of the bands was Kajuku.
 Some members from that band are currently in Opeth and Anekdoten.
 1986 Stefan Dimle started the rock club Mellotronen in Borlänge.
 The company existed on a parallel basis in Stockholm and Borlänge.
 The shop had a huge section of rare and hard to find CDs & LPs in the field of progressive rock.
 Mellotronen became an important headquarters for musicians and fans of progressive rock during the 1990s.
 The shop Mellotronen was located on the fashionable street Kåkbrinken in Gamla Stan in the center of Stockholm.
 Nowadays one can find Dimle and his company in the city of Gustavsberg.